Dr Reza Zia-Ebrahimi

 For more details, please see his full research profile.

-- Forthcoming: ‘When the elders of Zion moved to Eurabia: Continuities and transmutations between conspiratorial antisemitism and islamophobia’, in Patterns of Prejudice.
+‘When the Elders of Zion relocated to Eurabia: conspiratorial racialization in antisemitism and Islamophobia.’
+Patterns of Prejudice 4 (2018).

-- The emergence of Iranian nationalism in Iran: Race and the politics of dislocation.
-New York: Columbia University Press, 2016.
+The emergence of Iranian nationalism: Race and the politics of dislocation.
+Columbia University Press, 2016.